 How do I qualify for non-contributory old age pension?

-You must have reached pensionable age and a Barbadian citizen or a permanent resident for a period of:
+You must be 65 and a Barbadian citizen or a permanent resident for a period of:

 - Twelve years from the age of 40 or an aggregate of 20 years since turning 18 for Barbadian citizens or

 - Fifteen years from the age of 40 or an aggregate of 20 years since turning 18 for permanent residents

 I receive a pension from the Barbadian public service, can I still receive the Non-Contributory Old Pension?